lutfiyanra/lutfiyanra/README.md

 - 👋 Hi, I’m @lutfiyanra
 - 👀 I’m interested in QA Engineering
 - 🌱 I’m working as Junior Quality Engineer
-- 📫 How to reach me lutfiyanra@gmail.com
+- 📫 Reach me lutfiyanra@gmail.com

 <!---
 lutfiyanra/lutfiyanra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.